takomo-io/takomo-docs/docs/stack-properties/blueprint.md

 blueprint: application.yml
 ```

-## Where to define
+## Usage in configuration

-The `blueprint` property can be defined only in stack configuration files.
+`blueprint` property can be defined in:

+- stack configuration files

 ## Requirements